28 October 2022

 Seniman Coffee Studio

-You can tell it's a great speciality coffee shop when you order three different coffees even though you already drank about six cups of coffee at a coffee experience in Munduk earlier that day!
+You can tell it's a great specialty coffee shop when you order three different coffees even though you already drank about six cups of coffee at a coffee experience in Munduk earlier that day!
 True story!
-Seniman Coffee is one of Bali's speciality coffee OG.
+Seniman Coffee is one of Bali's specialty coffee OG.
 If you're a coffee geek (and even if you aren't), their Ubud cafe — and the accompanying retail shop and roastery across the street — are a thing of beauty.
 Seniman means 'artist' in Indonesian and there is definitely plenty of coffee artistry in this place.

 I immediately wanted to order all of the things, and so went for an espresso and piccolo flight, which was impeccably brewed and beautifully presented.
 For dessert, I ordered a Japanese-style iced filter coffee brewed with a natural coffee from Kitamani in Bali, part of Seniman's Karana line.
 The barista gave me a sample of the same coffee brewed hot, where the juicy berry flavours came through even more strongly.
 This is just my kind of coffee.
 Reader, I bought the beans!